-Quena Batres is Community Engagement Manager at The Trust for Public Land.
+Quena Batres is Community Engagement Manager at The Nature Conservancy.
 Quena is an EarthCorps alumna having served as a Corps member in 2016 and a Volunteer Specialist in 2017.
 Since serving at EarthCorps she has continued working for a variety of environmental nonprofits such as the Student Conservation Association and Washington Environmental Council.
 Quena received her BA from the University of Kansas in International Studies.

 She is an avid hiker and rock climber, and also enjoys spending time in parks close to home.